grom358/drupal-procedural-to-object-oriented/slides.md

 ```

 Note: Okay so lets look at an example of a drupal 7 module that is defining some blocks.
-Note: First thing to note is the Drupalism of hooks.
+First thing to note is the Drupalism of hooks.
 We have to be careful in the naming of our functions so they match the required hook and the arguments align with how drupal will call our hook.
-Note: If we make a mistake in the function name of the hook we don't get any warnings or errors.
+If we make a mistake in the function name of the hook we don't get any warnings or errors.
 There no immediate indication of mistake with the definition of the hook.
-Note: Second thing to note is we have these switch statements where the delta has to match what was returned in block_info.
+Second thing to note is we have these switch statements where the delta has to match what was returned in block_info.
-Note: If we to add other block hooks such as configuration forms we would be writing similiar switch statements.
+If we to add other block hooks such as configuration forms we would be writing similiar switch statements.
-Note: So if we want to see everything relating to a single block we have to check for any hooks relating to blocks, then skim over the code looking for case or if statement that matches the delta of the block we are interested in.
+So if we want to see everything relating to a single block we have to check for any hooks relating to blocks, then skim over the code looking for case or if statement that matches the delta of the block we are interested in.
-Note: This issue increases as the module gains more and more blocks, and even if we factor out each block into an include file we still have to deal with these switch statements.
+This issue increases as the module gains more and more blocks, and even if we factor out each block into an include file we still have to deal with these switch statements.
-Note: Now lets take compare to the object oriented approach.
+Now lets take compare to the object oriented approach.

 ---